tamamatammy/sraf/research/asset_backing_risk.md

 **1. Asset Type**: how collateral asset values are derived - exogenous, endogenous or implicit

-**2. Asset Backing Ratio**

-This ratio compares the value of assets backing the stablecoin to the value of stablecoins in circulation, ensuring the stablecoin is at least 100% backed.
+**2. Asset Backing Ratio**: This ratio compares the value of assets backing the stablecoin to the value of stablecoins in circulation, ensuring the stablecoin is at least 100% backed.
 This metric applies only to assets with observable market prices.

-**3. Asset Breakdown**

-A detailed list showing the assets backing the stablecoin, along with their respective percentage breakdown.
+**3. Asset Breakdown**: A detailed list showing the assets backing the stablecoin, along with their respective percentage breakdown.
 This is especially important for non-custodial stablecoins, where asset composition is transparent and critical to risk assessment.

-**4. Validation of Real-World Assets (RWA)**

-Evidence confirming the ownership of off-chain assets.
+**4. Validation of Real-World Assets (RWA)**: Evidence confirming the ownership of off-chain assets.
 For example, this could include the name of the RWA custodian and the tickers of tradable financial instruments (e.g., bonds, loans, securities, commodities).

-**5. Asset Location**

-The physical and legal jurisdiction of the assets and their custodians, where applicable.
+**5. Asset Location**: The physical and legal jurisdiction of the assets and their custodians, where applicable.
 This includes naming the financial institutions responsible for holding off-chain assets.

-**6. Information Quality**

-The quality of asset-related information is measured by two factors: (1) the transparency of the information and (2) the frequency of verification.
+**6. Information Quality**: The quality of asset-related information is measured by two factors: (1) the transparency of the information and (2) the frequency of verification.
 Most non-custodial stablecoins provide top-quality information as their reserves are held on-chain, offering full transparency.

 For custodial stablecoins, users must rely on centralized entities for asset verification.
 The SRAF framework suggests to assess imformation quality by answering the following questions: